Term Life Insurance

 How long should my term life insurance policy be?

-The ideal term length depends on your financial goals.
-If you need to cover your mortgage or your children’s education, choose a term that aligns with those financial obligations.
+Your term length should match your financial obligations.
+If you need to cover your mortgage or support your children until they’re financially independent, choose a term that extends through those responsibilities.
+Most people choose 20 or 30-year terms.

 Can I renew my term life insurance policy?

-Is a medical exam required for term life insurance?
+Do I need a medical exam for term life insurance?

-Can I convert my term life insurance policy to permanent life insurance?
+Can I convert my term life insurance to permanent coverage?